Green Goodness Breakfast Bowl - Everee Women Recipe

 Green Goodness Breakfast Bowl

-Kickstart your day with a vibrant, nourishing vegetable breakfast.
-The star of the dish is our Green Goodness sauce, packed with the bone-supporting benefits of tahini (sesame paste) and Greek yogurt, making it the perfect complement to Everee #2.
-Elevate your meal with protein rich eggs, hearty whole grains, fresh greens, and wholesome fats, creating a balanced meal to fuel your morning.
-Customise it to your taste by swapping eggs for halloumi or protein packed pulses like chickpeas and mix up the veggies to keep it seasonal.
+Kickstart your day with a vibrant, nourishing vegetable breakfast bowl.
+The star of the dish is our Green Goodness sauce, packed with the bone-supporting benefits of tahini (sesame paste) and Greek yoghurt, making it the perfect complement to Everee #2.
+Elevate your meal with protein-rich eggs, hearty whole grains, fresh greens, and wholesome fats, creating a balanced meal to fuel your morning.
+Customise it to your taste by swapping eggs for halloumi or protein-packed pulses like chickpeas, and mix up the veggies to keep it seasonal.

 Ingredients: Green Goodness Sauce

-• Juice of . lemon (1 tbsp) 1 small clove of garlic
+• Juice of 1 lemon (about 1 Tbsp) and 1 small clove of garlic

 • 1 large ripe avocado